 The biggest advantage to the PlayStation 3 is its free online service, the PlayStation Network.
 Once you've created an account, you can play games online, access the store and download a variety of media apps.
 Sony offers PlayStation Plus as an additional network service for $50 each year.
-Plus gives you a free PS3, PS4 or PS Vita game each week, and you can play these games as long as you have a Plus account.
+Plus gives you two free PS3, PS4 or PS Vita games each week, and you can play these games as long as you have a Plus account.
 The PlayStation 3 also lets you play many downloaded games remotely with the Vita.
 All of these features are part of the constantly evolving and improving PS3 system, so you can count on the console continuing to improve over the next few years.

 The PlayStation 3 offers free online gameplay through the PlayStation Network.

 Many publishers and developers have issues porting games to the PS3, and most multiplatform games suffer major bugs and glitches on this console.

 Although it's a last-gen console, the Sony PlayStation 3 is still among the best gaming systems thanks to free online gaming and a huge roster of games.